 We can hear Skeeter’s maniacal laugh over the speakers.

 “Your friends are looking for trouble,” Mr. Chu says.

 “Cause they can handle it,” I say, unable to contain my laughter.

-As a new wave of Sabers approach — four solid lanes of them — we notice about fifteen of them turning onto a side street.
+As a new wave of Sabers approach — four solid lanes of them — we notice about thirty of them turning onto a side street.